-The IPAC Communications and Education (ICE) team provides strategic planning, development and programming in public outreach, formal and informal education programs, science visualization, graphic design, media relations, strategic and crisis communications, video, animation, website and applications development, strategic planning and execution of workforce pipeline development and more.
+The IPAC Communications and Education (ICE) team provides strategic planning, development and programming in community engagement, communications, public outreach, and formal and informal education programs.
+Our expertise includes science visualization, graphic design, media relations, strategic and crisis communications, video, animation, website and applications development, planning and execution of workforce pipeline development and more.

-The IPAC Communications and Education team has worked in a variety of environments and at a range of levels of effort, from supporting the full range of Workforce, Education, Public Outreach and Communications (WEPOC) planning, development, execution and development for large projects like the Spitzer Space Telescope and TMT, to specialized and one-time activities like press release imagery and multimedia for LIGO, Kepler and NuSTAR, or websites for LIGO and OST.
+The IPAC Communications and Education team has worked in a variety of environments and at a range of levels of effort, from supporting the full range of Workforce, Education, Public Outreach and Communications (WEPOC) planning, development, and execution for large projects like NASA's Spitzer Space Telescope and TMT, to specialized and one-time activities like press release imagery and multimedia for LIGO, Kepler and NuSTAR, or websites for ngVLA.

-ICE is a partner in NASA's Universe of Learning: a program that connects the science, technology, subject matter experts (SMEs), and adventure of NASA Astrophysics with STEM concepts, education standards, and 21st century skills central to science understanding and literacy.
+ICE is a partner in NASA's Universe of Learning: a program that connects the science, technology, subject matter experts (SMEs), and NASA Astrophysics with STEM concepts, education standards, and the 21st century skills central to science understanding and literacy.